European Spices & Seasonings

 What spices were native to Europe?

 While it’s true that the tropics are a much more hospitable environment for growing most of the world’s spices, there are some plants that thrive in the harsher climate of Europe.
-And these native spices are integral to flavoring a variety of European dishes.
+Many flavorful herbs (including thyme) are hearty and grow bountifully throughout the continent.
+These native European spices are integral to flavoring a variety of dishes.

 Lavender – A key ingredient in Herbes de Provence, lavender buds certainly have a distinctive flavor.
 While some people will insist that lavender tastes like soap (and hey, we get it because we do love a good French lavender scent), we beg to differ.
 Lavender, like many herbs (oregano and thyme, just to name a few), grows wild and thrives in dry, sandy soil and temperate climates.
 It’s herbal, floral flavor stands up to gamey meat but also shines in dessert (or lemonade!)